Repodata patching

 ... and many more ...

-Note that you must have conda-bld in your path for this to work.
+Note that you must have conda-build in your path for this to work, for example via the bioconda environment used for testing recipes locally with bioconda_utils_.

-As long as all of the packages that should be updated are listed there, then these changes are ready for committing and pushing.
+As long as all of the packages that should be updated are listed there, then these changes are ready for committing.
 Don’t be surprised if additional packages are also updated.
 It’s not unusual for bioconductor package repodata to get updated over time, for example.